JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/totaldegree.md

 +++
-title = "Total Degree Homotopy" description = "The totaldegree start system" weight = 100 draft = false toc = false bref = "The totaldegree start system" group = "feature-guide"
+title = "Total Degree Homotopy" description = "The total degree start system" weight = 100 draft = false toc = false bref = "The total degree start system" group = "feature-guide"
 +++

-Totaldegree is a particular choice of start system for homotopy continuation.
+Total degree is a particular choice of start system for homotopy continuation.

 It is the simplest start system for a system